1-310-390-0131 - Outside U.S.

 Press Reviews of Compelling

 “What do learners of English want when they start learning English language?
 Of course they want to be able to communicate with others in English.
 In other words, they want to speak English fluently.
-Compelling Conversations – Questions & Quotations for Advance Vietnamese English language learners textbook does just that … it helps learners of English to speak English fluently…As an English teacher in Vietnam, I know how difficult is for Vietnamese learners of English to have a group discussion in English…
+Compelling Conversations – Vietnam: Speaking Exercises for Vietnamese Learners of English textbook does just that … it helps learners of English to speak English fluently…As an English teacher in Vietnam, I know how difficult is for Vietnamese learners of English to have a group discussion in English…

 A month ago (on October 2nd to be more exact) I had a private class (teenager students).
 I have downloaded one of the free chapters (chapter 3 – Being home) of Compelling conversations book.
 Before presenting the material to my students I told them that today we are going to talk about “my home”.
 I told them to think about questions they would like to ask their partners in order to get as many information as possible about their partners’ house.
 At the first view the topic seemed to be very easy but actually wasn’t After several minutes of thinking about questions and trying to formulate correct questions, one student said: “Teacher!
 I really don’t know what I should ask about her home.”
 If you teach English in Vietnam then you probably experienced this kind of situation.
 After I presented the material everything transformed into a smooth and relaxing conversation.